 Estimating Alpha-Acid Utilization with a Model of IBUs

-Table 2 provides, for each condition, (a) the concentration of pre-boil α acids in the volume of wort at the end of the boil (α-acid concentration, in parts per million (ppm)); (b) IBU values estimated from the model; (c) estimated iso-α-acid concentration (in ppm) in the finished beer; (d) estimated ratio of iso-α-acids contributing to the IBU value (range 0 to 1); and (e) relative utilization determined by multiplying the measured IBU value by the estimated ratio of iso-α-acids contributing to the IBU value.
+Table 2 provides, for each condition, (a) the concentration of α acids when added to the wort (α-acid concentration, in parts per million (ppm)); (b) IBU values estimated from the model; (c) estimated iso-α-acid concentration (in ppm) in the finished beer; (d) estimated ratio of iso-α-acids contributing to the IBU value (range 0 to 1); and (e) relative utilization determined by multiplying the measured IBU value by the estimated ratio of iso-α-acids contributing to the IBU value.

 |alpha acid concentration(ppm)